ropensci/osfr/README.md

 #> 6 Study_19_Correction_Letter.docx         5a56569125719b000ff28b… <list [3…
 ```

-We could continue this pattern of exploration and list the files
+We could continue this pattern of exploration and even download local
-contained within *these* projects.
-You can also download local copies of
-files using `osf_download()`.
+copies of project files using `osf_download()`.

 ### Managing Projects